cfinnan/syslog-ng-ssb-search-api-from-splunk/README.md

 This has to be associated with a Splunk custom app.
 You will have create the app in Splunk, and place the Python script in the app's bin directory.
 In the app's local directory, you will need a file named commands.conf that points to your Python script in bin.

+api_test.py is a program that can be used to test an SSB REST API search from an OS command line (i.e., not from the Splunk search interface).
+This exapmple assumes Linux, where the the python3 interpreter is installed in /usr/bin/.